Woahai321/list-sync/ReadMe.md

 5. The copied link will be in the format: `https://trakt.tv/lists/12345678`
 6. The list ID is the number at the end.
 In this example, it would be `12345678`.

+### Letterboxd List ID

+To obtain a Trakt list ID:

+1. Go to your Letterboxd list.
+2. Look at the url.
+4. The link will be in the format: `https://letterboxd.com/username/list/name-of-list/` or `https://letterboxd.com/username/watchlist/page/1`
+5. The username will be the name after letterboxd.
+If its a wathlist, the listname should be watchlist.
+Otherwise it should be the name after "list"
+6. The list ID will be the 2 seperated by a colon.
+In this example it would be either `username:name-of-list` or `username:watchlist`

 ### Adding Multiple List IDs

 When inputting list IDs, you can add multiple IDs by separating them with commas.